ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 After setting RSSI_TYPE to a value other than 0 you will have to save and refresh your parameters to uncollapse a set of subordinate parameters that allow to further specify RSSI handling.

-There are three basic options for feeding RSSI to your flightcontroller:
+There are four basic options for feeding RSSI to your flightcontroller:

 ``RSSI_TYPE = 1`` Analog voltage type RSSI fed to a dedicated pin ``RSSI_ANA_PIN`` specifies the pin used to read RSSI voltage.
 This parameter defaults to the correct pin number on most boards when using current chibios firmware.